conormgomes/liatrio-exercise/README.md

 Goal today is to refine the GitHub actions to correctly label Docker image versions and also to behave differently on a main branch push vs a manual run.
 I also need to figure out why all 7 tests are failing with an ECONNREFUSED.

 Spent a while trying to find a way to iterate a GitHub repo variable without success.
 Decided to just use date/time to tag Docker images.

+Wasted some time trying to alter the actions .yaml to have different steps depending on the trigger.
+Didn't work, so I think I would have to create a different .yaml file.
+Was more of an idea for fun than functionality so I scrapped it.

+**4/19/24**

+Today I will pass those tests.

+Added lines to actually run the js code in actions.